 Jessica Wilkerson’s research interests include southern and Appalachian history, U.S. women’s and gender history, labor and working-class history, twentieth century social movements, and oral history.
 She earned her M.A. from Sarah Lawrence College and her Ph.D. from the University of North Carolina at Chapel Hill.

-Professor Wilkerson teaches classes in southern history, women’s history, contemporary U.S. history, and oral history.
+Professor Wilkerson teaches classes in southern history, women’s and gender history, contemporary U.S. history, and oral history.